Teachers of English as a Second/Foreign Language

 First-hand experience in teaching in an adult ESL classroom under guidance of experienced mentors prepares pre-service teachers for independent work in the classroom.
 Through completing their required hours of practice teaching, students practise their lesson planning and teaching skills in a field placement setting.

-Pre-requisites: TSL5250 AND TSL5276
+Pre-requisites: TSL5250 and TSL5276

 TSL5254 Adult Literacy and Beginner Esl